- 28

 Migration Guide — How to Prepare for Signal Forms

-Although Signal Forms is still experimental, the Angular team recommends starting preparations now:
+Although Signal Forms is still experimental, the Angular team recommends starting to prepare as follows:

-- Upgrade to Angular 20+ first — Signal Forms requires Angular 21, but upgrades should be done in stages
+- Upgrade to Angular 20+ first — Signal Forms requires Angular 21, but upgrades should be done incrementally

-onpush_zoneless_migrationschematic — convert components to OnPush strategy first, as zoneless requires OnPush - Learn the Signals API — signal(), computed(), effect() are the foundation of Signal Forms
+onpush_zoneless_migration— convert components to OnPush strategy first, as zoneless requires OnPush - Study the Signals API — signal(), computed(), effect() are the foundations of Signal Forms

 - Try Signal Forms in a sandbox — create a PoC with simple forms first